alfredsgenkins/alfredsgenkins/README.md

 - You can always [by me a pizza 🍕](https://www.buymeacoffee.com/alfredsgenkins)!
 I share it with my team.
 - Follow me on [twitter](https://twitter.com/GenkinAlfred).
 Tweet @ me for questions.

+## 🤡 Fun facts

+- I am in top 50 most active users in Latvia!
+How cool!
+There are not too much people there tho! 😅
+- I joined my current company at the age of 16.
+Still here, still blazing.
+- I started Twitter recently and it is the most up-to-date information resource I know.
+- I hate JQuery.
+Or better: I hate people using JQuery for simple things.